gvmzin/MinimalAPI/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](https://www.google.com/search?q=LICENSE) para mais detalhes.